jeffh/Fox/docs/source/tutorial.rst

 Just generating a series of API calls isn't enough.
 Fox needs more information about the API:

-- What API calls are valid to make at any particular time?
+- **Which API calls are valid to make at any given point?** This is specified in Fox as *preconditions*.
-- What assertions should be after any API call?
+- **What assertions should be after any API call?** This is specified in  Fox as *postconditions*.

 This is done by describing a `state machine`_.
 In basic terms, a state machine is two parts: state and transitions.